What’s the lowdown?

 Don’t use silicone-based lubricants with silicone sex toys

 Silicone-based lubricants can interact with your silicone sex toys, causing them to degenerate over time.
 This degeneration makes the surface of the sex toy more porous, rendering it harder to clean and increasing your risk of introducing bacteria and infection into your body.
-If you’re looking for a lube that’s safe to use with sex toys, something like Yes Organics water-based lubricant ticks all the boxes.
+If you’re looking for a lube that’s safe to use with sex toys, something like Yes Organics water-based lubricant ticks all the boxes – get it from Amazon!

 Don’t use oil-based lubricants with condoms